What is Developmental Screening?

 IMPORTANT NOTE: The process of screening, assessment and funding approval can take up to one month of time.
-While our teams work as efficiently as possible to ensure the safety and best interests of the child, we WILL NOT hire any Therapists or Child Development Specialists for children before approval from Alberta Education.
+While our teams work as efficiently as possible to ensure the safety and best interests of the child, we WILL NOT hire any Therapists or Child Development Facilitators for children before approval from Alberta Education.
 This policy is based strictly on financial limitations and guidelines that Big PLANS is given to work with throughout the school year.
 Age limitations do apply.
 If, for example, a three-year-old child does not qualify for PUF, a three-year-old CANNOT get MM funding.
 The team must wait a full school year to apply for Mild-Moderate funding.

 Participating in Programming Provided by Alberta Education

 Guidelines and Suggestions